NehorayChalfon0166/cmapss-prediction/README.md

 # Predictive Maintenance: Turbofan Engine RUL Prediction

 This project implements a machine learning pipeline to predict the Remaining Useful Life (RUL) of turbofan engines using the NASA C-MAPSS (Commercial Modular Aero-Propulsion System Simulation) dataset.
-The current implementation primarily focuses on the FD001 subset.
+It supports multiple datasets from C-MAPSS (FD001-FD004), features a configurable pipeline, and allows for training, evaluation, and data exploration via a user-friendly interface.

 ## Table of Contents